AdobeDocs/learning-manager.en/help/migrated/integration-admin/feature-summary/connectors.md

    * Connection name: Provide a connection name according to your preference.
    * Host URL: Integration admin can get the Host URL details from the corresponding Workday admin.
-   * Tenant: The tenant&nbsp;is internal to your company.
+   * Tenant: The tenant is internal to your company.
 Your Workday admin provides you the tenant details.
-   * User name and password:&nbsp;The Workday admin creates an integrated system user (ISU) with the required security privileges and shares it with the integration&nbsp;admin.
+   * User name and password: The Workday admin creates an integrated system user (ISU) with the required security privileges and shares it with the integration admin.

    Note: Learning Manager uses version 28.1 of Workday API.